Rio Theatre

-The Rio Theatre is an independent, multidisciplinary art house in Vancouver, BC, Canada.
-Built in 1938, the Rio served East Vancouver primarily as a movie theatre until 2008, when new owners began to add live music and multimedia and multidisciplinary art events.
+The Rio Theatre is an independent, multidisciplinary art house in Vancouver, British Columbia, Canada.
+Built in 1938, the Rio served East Vancouver primarily as a movie theatre until 2008, when new owner, Corinne Lea, began to add live music and multimedia and multidisciplinary art events.
+The Rio has since become a well known cultural hub in East Vancouver, famous for launching several successful public battles to save the theatre.

-The Rio seats 420 people, including a balcony section.
-The projection room houses both a vintage 35-millimetre projector and a 3D digital projector added in 2010.
-The venue includes a lobby with concession voted best in 2010 and 2011 for single screen theatres in Vancouver, a large stage, and a backstage greenroom for live performers.
+The Rio seats 409 people, including a balcony section.
+The projection room houses a NEC NC2000C digital projector that was installed in 2010.
+The venue includes a lobby with concession voted best in 2010 and 2011 for single-screen theatres in Vancouver, a large stage, and a backstage greenroom for live performers.

 Since its evolution in 2008, the Rio has hosted Hollywood blockbusters, local independent filmmakers, midnight screenings of cult classics, the toddler-friendly "Movies for Mommies" series, local and international film festivals, comedy festivals, queer film events, burlesque shows, screenings and tours for local public schools, political events, religious services, spoken word and other live performances, and local and international live music.

 The Dear Rouge song "Meet Me At The Rio" is about the venue.

+History

+Originally opened in 1938, the Rio Theatre was hailed as "ultra modern", "designed for perfection in sight and sound", and "Vancouver's Finest Suburban Theatre".
+The double bill on opening day featured James Cagney and Marjorie Daw in Something to Sing About and Ann Dvorak in She's No Lady, with tickets sold for 25 cents.

+Designed by Henry Alwyn Calladine, the theatre was "fireproof from foundation to roof... designed for comfort with special attention to perfection of enjoyment of pictures through sight and sound".
+The initial seating layout had 800 seats, with the first rows angled upwards to provide better view of the screen.
+The original seats were "duplicates of chairs used by King George and Queen Elizabeth" and manufactured by LaSalle Recreations Ltd.

+The theatre became part of the Odeon chain of single-screen cinemas across Canada until 1955, when the rise of television closed the Rio Theatre, along with several other theatres across the city.
+From 1959 to 1976, the Rio became the Rio Bowl – a bowling alley operated by Grandview Recreations.
+It then returned to its original form as a movie theatre in 1982, this time as the Golden Princess Theatre, showcasing Chinese films.
+In 2001, the theatre changed hands again, becoming Broadway Cinema.